CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 ### Task 1: Create a Managed Environment

-In this task you will, provision a sandbox with Dataverse, enable the managed environment setting, configure sharing limits, solution checker, usage insights, and add custom maker welcome content.
+In this task, you will provision a sandbox with Dataverse, enable the managed environment setting, configure sharing limits, solution checker, usage insights, and add custom maker welcome content.

-1. Navigate to the **Power Platform Admin Center** using the below URL:
+1. Navigate to the **Power Platform Admin Center** using the URL below:

    ```
    https://aka.ms/ppac